alaney2/cs225-final-project/dev_log.md

 - Implemented Standard PageRank.
 Calculate Adjacency Matrix, calculate standard pagerank matrix, create a starting state vector based on either current root or passed start node.
-Terminate steady state vector after 50 iterations, which should be plenty of iterations to each a steady state.
+Terminate steady state vector after 50 iterations, which should be plenty of iterations to reach a steady state.
 In the future might adjust this so that we terminate when the k-norm difference of the current vector with the previous vector is less than some bound.

 #### Tarjan's Algorithm